 Baked potatoes are for boring old Mondays.
-Fingerlings roasted in a skillet just feel inherently classy, especially when you add a few sprigs of fresh rosemary.
+Fingerlings just feel inherently classy, especially when you add a gorgeous green tahini sauce.
 The turkey won’t know what hit it.

 Believe it or not, fennel is actually a member of the carrot family.
-It’s an acquired taste, and you might not be able to convince Uncle Randy to take a bite, but its licorice-y flavor will be a welcome change of pace for most of your guests at the Thanksgiving table.
+It’s an acquired taste for some, and you might not be able to convince Uncle Randy to take a bite, but its licorice-y flavor will be a welcome change of pace for most of your guests at the Thanksgiving table.
 (Maybe next year, Uncle Randy.)

 We never met a cruciferous vegetable we didn’t like.
 Add a sweet and spicy sauce (warning: it’s so tasty, you’ll want to drink it), and it’s quickly become one of our favorite dishes of all time.
 The Thai flavors bring a little bit of fusion to your feast.

-Mashed potatoes are so “been there, done that.”
-This year, spring for mashed cauliflower, which has the same creamy, decadent taste but fewer carbs.
-And when you make the dish in the Instant Pot, you can cut the cooking time down to 11 minutes total.
+If mashed potatoes are so “been there, done that” for you, spring for mashed cauliflower, which has the same creamy, decadent taste but fewer carbs.
+And when you make the dish in the Instant Pot, you can cut the cooking time down by a lot.

 Sure, you could chop each individual Brussels sprout by hand with a knife.
 But to save time—and time is of the essence on Thanksgiving—run these babies through a mandolin.
-Psst: If the idea of slicing a finger freaks you out, you can also use a food processor.
-Better yet, buy a pre-sliced bag at Trader Joe’s.
+If the idea of slicing a finger freaks you out, you can also use a food processor.
+Better yet, buy a pre-sliced bag at the store.